miekg/dreck/README.md

 Further more the following extra command is supported for pull request issues comments (ignored for issues).

 * `/lgtm`, approve the pull request.
-* `/autosubmit`, when all checks are OK, merge the pull request.
+* `/autosubmit`, when all checks are OK, automatically merge the pull request.
 This will wait for 30 minutes for all tests to complete.
+When the pull request is merged the label 'autosubmit' is added to it.

 ## Aliases